-- If needed, FlyOnward – A Flight Ticket Rental Service that provides you with international flight tickets (travel itineraries) with your name on them to use as proof of onward travel plans when you travel abroad, because in many countries around the world, you will not be allowed to enter as a tourist without proof of onward travel.
-The service gives you proof of onward travel, without the hassle of paying for expensive airfares upfront.
+- If needed, FlyOnward – A Flight Ticket Rental Service that provides you with international flight tickets (travel itineraries) with your name on them to use as proof of onward travel plans when you travel abroad, because, in many countries around the world, you will not be allowed to enter as a tourist without proof of onward travel.
+The service gives you a proof of onward travel, without the hassle of paying for expensive airfares upfront.
 You simply “rent” the ticket for a small fee.

 - 1st Search Step – Google Flights – Choose your flight from a simple list of results, explore destinations on a map, and find travel dates with the lowest fare with Flight Search.

 - Positive Strengths: Finding Availability and Searching Quickly

 - Negative Weaknesses: Cheapest Price and Mistake Fares

 - Outcome: Exact location and Exact dates